 FAQ

 Do children need a routine?Yes, it structures their time and secures the bedtime moment.
-Bath, story, lights off at a fixed time — these markers reduce bedtime anxiety and shorten sleep onset time.
+Bath, story, lights out at a fixed time — these markers reduce bedtime anxiety and shorten the time it takes to fall asleep.

-Does a warm shower in the evening really help with falling asleep?Yes, according to several studies.
-A shower or bath at 37–38 °C about 1 to 2 hours before bedtime triggers peripheral vasodilation: heat is released through the skin, which lowers the core body temperature — a key biological signal for sleep onset.
+Does a warm shower in the evening really help you fall asleep?Yes, according to several studies.
+A shower or bath at 37–38 °C about 1 to 2 hours before bedtime triggers peripheral vasodilation: heat is released through the skin, which lowers core body temperature — a key biological signal for falling asleep.